-KREUZBERG ON FIRE or WHERE IT ALL BEGAN: MAY 1 RIOTS ARE ABOUT TO HIT THE TOWN
+KREUZBERG ON FIRE or WHERE IT ALL BEGAN: MORITZPLATZ RIOTS OF 1863

 Scene of destruction on May 1, 1987, an incredible photo by Michael Hughes (published in his album “Inside Kreuzberg: An hommage to Berlin-Kreuzberg in the 80s” by Berlin-Story Verlag.)

-Ask anyone in Berlin what they associate Kreuzberg with and they all – punks/hipsters (depending on the generation they represent), Turks/Poles/Spaniards, Schwaben, the French and Americans – are practically bound to name the following in their answer: a gentle whiff of Anarchy and riots.
-Well, the rebellion might have worn off a tad over the years but any reports of its death are very much premature.
+Ask anyone in Berlin what they associate Kreuzberg with and they all – punks/hipsters (depending on the generation they represent), Turks/Poles/Spaniards, Schwaben, the French and Americans – are bound to name the following in their answer: crowds, a gentle whiff of Anarchy and riots.
+Well, the rebellion might have lost a bit of its lustre over the years but any reports of its death are very much premature.

-Recent events in many of Kreuzberg´s neighbourhoods, especially in its traditional hotbed of military resistance known as SO36 (old postal code for East Kreuzberg), prove that the monster of social injustice, squeezing out the old residents to make space for property big-spenders (this time private investors) has just risen its ugly head again.
-The 30th anniversary of the heaviest street unrests in West Berlin, which is due on Monday, May 1, might mean a long and brightly lit night.
+Recent events in many of Kreuzberg’s neighbourhoods, especially in its traditional hotbed of military resistance known as SO36 (old postal code for East Kreuzberg), prove that the monster of social injustice, squeezing out the old residents to make space for property big-spenders (this time private investors) has just risen its ugly head again.
+The 30th anniversary of the heaviest street unrests in West Berlin, which was due on Monday, May 1 last year, could have meant a long and brightly lit night.
+Luckily for all those involved no major harm was done to anyone and the day (as well as the preceding Walpurgis Nacht, or the Night of the Witches, when the rubble begins to be roused) were relatively peaceful.

 Which of the above reasons was behind the first big Kreuzberg riots – the Moritzplatz Krawallen of 1863 – is hard to judge.
-But it all began in Oranienstrasse 64.
+But it all began in Oranienstraße 64.

-The area of Moritzplatz Krawallen of 1863 with Oranienstrasse 64 marked in red
+The area of Moritzplatz Krawallen of 1863 with Oranienstraße 64 marked in red

-The house in Oranienstrasse 64, at the beginning of the 20th century home to a famous German composer, Paul Lincke (the one of Berliner Luft and of Paul-Lincke-Ufer in Kreuzberg 36), belonged back then to one Schneidermeister (master-tailor) Steffen.
-In March 1862 he rented the ground floor and the flat directly above it to one Cafetier Schulze.
+The house in Oranienstraße 64, at the beginning of the 20th century home to a famous German composer, Paul Lincke (the one of Berliner Luft and of Paul-Lincke-Ufer in Kreuzberg 36), belonged back then to one Schneidermeister (master-tailor) Steffen.
+In March 1862 he rented the ground floor and the flat directly above it to a Cafetier, a gentleman called Schulze.

 The lease was for five years at the price of 400 Thaler a month.
 Schulze must have been quite promising a tenant since the situation on the housing market was so bad that soon it would not be unusual to offer a maximum 3-month lease instead.

 The problem was lack of payable, affordable accommodation.
-Berlin´s population had tripled since the beginning of the century: in 1800 the city had only 172,000 inhabitants while in 1880 their number would reach 1,124,000!
+Berlin’s population had tripled since the beginning of the century: in 1800 the city had only 172,000 inhabitants but by 1880 their number would reach 1,124,000.
 Although the construction boom was slowly under way, house owners were not prepared to forego their potential profits and squeezed out of their tenants maximum secure income.

 New York Draft Riots of the same month and year, July 1863 (image: Associated Press)